 Automated Enforcement Annual Reports:

-As part of CDOT’s ongoing commitment to transparency for the City’s automated enforcement programs, the Department has issued annual reports covering the operations of the two programs starting with the year 2014.
+As part of CDOT’s ongoing commitment to transparency in the City’s automated enforcement programs, the Department issues annual reports covering the operations of the two programs, beginning in the year 2014.
 To view the annual reports, click on the year below: